EmberLightVFX/Python-UV-Docker-Image/README.md

-# NiceGUI-UV-Dockerimage
+# Python UV Docker Image

-A Docker image for your NiceGUI UV projects, based on the official NiceGUI Docker setup but adapted for UV package manager.
+A Docker image for running Python applications managed with UV package manager, featuring automatic dependency installation and flexible project structures.

 ## Overview

-This Docker image is designed to run NiceGUI applications managed with UV (a fast Python package installer).
-Unlike the official NiceGUI images that expect a `main.py` at the root, this image expects a UV project structure with a `pyproject.toml` file.
+This Docker image is designed to run Python applications managed with UV (a fast Python package installer).
+The image automatically detects your project structure and runs your application, whether `main.py` is located directly in `/app` or under `/app/src`.

 The image is based on the official UV Docker image (`ghcr.io/astral-sh/uv`) which includes UV pre-installed.